Ramon96/Project-tech-team8/README.md

     }
 }
 ```
-It is important to note to do's like so
+It is important to note to-do's like so:
 `// TODO: Do the dishes`
 During development we use VSCode and our code editor picks these Todo's up using the [TODO Parser](https://marketplace.visualstudio.com/items?itemName=minhthai.vscode-todo-parser) plugin.

-Please document your code using comments.
-Specify what a function does
+Please document your code using comments, and specify what a function does.

 ```
 // This function makes the duck quack.